 }

 Because of the misplaced semi-colon, the code block following the if will always be executed.
-In this case, it is extremely likely that the programmer did not intend to put the semi-colon there.
+In this case, it is extremely likely that the programmer did not intend to put the semi-colon there and thus will end up with unexpected results.

 Java also uses the “>>>” for the unsigned shift operator.
 This can be easily confused with the “>>” (signed right shift) which will produce identical results for positive values, but very different values for negative values.